 It is the largest covered market in the southern hemisphere with over 70 vendors selling fresh produce, meats and cheeses, seafood, baked goods, health food, and handmade items.

-If you aren’t looking to stock up on goods, the market is also a great place to grab a quick bite to eat.
+If you aren’t looking to stock up on goods, the Adelaide central market is also a great place to grab a quick bite to eat.

 There are a variety of cafes and food stalls serving up multicultural cuisine.

-Centrally located in the heart of Adelaide, the market is easy to walk to from any part of town.
+Located in the heart of the inner city, the Adelaide central market is easy to walk to from any part of town.

 And at 150 years old, it is the oldest food market in Australia.
 Definitely a must-see destination!